Cape Town

 Until All Birds Can Sing: On Being Queer in South Africa

-A solo installation by Senzeni Marasela.
+Solo installation by well known Soweto-based artist, Senzeni Marasela.

 Curated by Banthatile Rwasoka